 On April 28, 2017 the Group incorporated GenSight Biologics Inc. in the United States.
+On December 30, 2021, the Company created a second subsidiary, GenSight Biologics France SAS registered and located in France.

-As 100% of the voting rights and ownership interests are held by the Group, GenSight Biologics Inc. is fully consolidated.
+As 100% of the voting rights and ownership interests are held by the Group, both subsidiaries are fully consolidated.